restfulapi/restful-api/readme.markdown

 * Generic JSON representation in XML may need a schema for the xml representation defined (so clients can use data-binding tools on the JSON as xml schema)?
 * JSONObjectMarshaller: handling needed for special characters in strings? (e.g. backspace, tab, etc)
 * JSONObjectMarshaller is using the entity <array> and <arrayElement> for a specific purpose, meaning that problems will be encountered rendering objects that use those as property names.
 The ideal way to handle this would be to use a namespace, however, the grails xml converter does not support namespaces.
+* Plugin is always using default JSON or XML (json-as-xml) marshalling if an error response is returned.
+Is this correct?
+* Starting to run into issues with relying on grails media type handling.
+If an unsupported representation is requested, we probably want to
+* return a 400 response, with appropriate headers and error messages indicating an unsupported representation was either sent or requested.
+* However, by delegating to grails to get the format from the Accept-Header, we run into Grails attempt to make a best-effort substitution.
+(For example, requesting an unknown media type will set response.format to 'html').
+It appears grails will also give precedence to mediate types sepcified in the url or query parameter.

 # Code review items